Best Backup Software in 2026: For Windows, Mac, Home, and Business

 The simplest, most affordable cloud backup available.
 Install it and it backs up your entire computer continuously in the background — unlimited storage for a flat monthly fee.
 The Mac version is excellent — lightweight, unobtrusive, and works well alongside Time Machine for a complete local + cloud backup strategy.

-IDrive backs up multiple devices — PCs, Macs, iPhones, iPads, and Android phones — to a single account with generous storage.
-Good option for households with a mix of Apple and Windows devices to protect.
+iDrive backs up unlimited devices — PCs, Macs, iPhones, iPads, and Android phones — to a single account.
+30-version history on all files provides solid ransomware protection.
+Best value for households with multiple devices to protect.

 3. Acronis True Image — Best for Full System Recovery (Windows & Mac)